-Net income attributable to Class A Shareholders increased by \$91.7 million and \$153.9 million for the quarter-to-date and year-to-date periods, respectively.
-The improvements were driven by the settlements expense taken in the second quarter and first half of 2016, as well as higher incentive income and lower income taxes year-over-year, partially offset by lower management fees and higher discretionary cash bonus expense.
+Net income (loss) attributable to Class A Shareholders increased by \$145.3 million for the year-to-date period.
+The year-to-date improvement was driven primarily by the settlements expense taken in 2016, as well as higher incentive income and lower income taxes year-over-year, partially offset by lower management fees.
+These improvements were also partially offset by higher bonus expense, which was driven by our decision to provide a minimum annual discretionary cash bonus, as discussed above.